ppeetteerrs/personal-website/content/series/gem5/3_minorcpu/index.md

 <div class="wp-block-jetpack-markdown">
   <p>
     fetch1 receives <code>BranchData</code> from both execute and fetch2.
 The branching logic is very simple.
 If execute and fetch2 indicates a stream change for the same thread, prioritize the instruction from execute.
-The reason is very straightforward: execute stage branch data are certain (they are computed after an instruction&#8217;s results are evaluated), and fetch2 branch predictions are only primitive guesses based on the decoded instruction (they are totally be wrong).
+The reason is very straightforward: execute stage branch data are certain (they are computed after an instruction's results are evaluated), and fetch2 branch predictions are only primitive guesses based on the decoded instruction (they are totally be wrong).
 However, if the stream changes are for different branches, both will be carried out.
   </p>
 </div>